RH-Aero/aircraft-landing-trajectory/README.md

 ![Aircraft trajectory](https://github.com/RH-Aero/aircraft-landing-trajectory/blob/master/img/monitor_mockup.png)

 This project is a simulator of the aircraft landing trajectory.
 [Tupolev TU-154](https://en.wikipedia.org/wiki/Tupolev_Tu-154) functional capabilities were used as the test data set for landing trajectory re-creation.
+Main glide slope value is 2°67′.

 ## Built With